niteoweb/Hide-Footer-Links/src/readme.txt

-=== Remove Footer Links ===
+=== Hide Footer Links ===
 Contributors: niteoweb
 Tags: seo, copyright, secure
-Requires at least: 4.0
+Requires at least: 4.5
-Tested up to: 4.6
+Tested up to: 4.7
 Stable tag: 1.0.0

-Remove Footer Links will remove all the footer links and copyright info from your theme.
+Hide Footer Links will try to hide all footer links and copyright info from your theme.
+Hidden links do not pass link juice and can't be seen by visitors or bots.

 == Description ==

-Remove Footer Links searches your theme for copyright info that you specified and removes it from your footer.
-This plugin will create a child theme that you have to activate in Themes menu.
+Hide Footer Links tries to hide copyright portion of the footer.
+It will search your theme for copyright info and hide it.
+If it fails, you have the option to specify a CSS selector that can will be hidden.

-= Plugin Features =
+== Plugin Features ==

-* Feature 1
-* Feature 2
-* Feature 3
+* Looks for copyright info and hides it
+* Offers an options to hide an arbitrary element with a CSS selector
+* Has WordPress Customizer support

-== Installation ==
+== Installation & Usage ==

-1. Upload 'remove-footer-links' directory to the '/wp-content/plugins/' directory
+1. Upload 'hide-footer-links' directory to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to **Tools** menu and then **Footer Links** to configure
+3. Go to **Customizer** menu and then select **Footprint Settings**.
+4. Select **Enable hiding**.
+5. If your theme wasn't recognized enter a custom CSS selector.
+6. Click Save & Publish.